sibrcode/fmp_import_watch/README.md

 ### PURPOSE

-When the FileMaker Pro client imports scripts, layouts, or schema items it will create entries in a file in the user's Documents folder.
+When the FileMaker Pro client imports scripts or schema items it will create entries in a file in the user's Documents folder.
 This system will monitor the log changes, and create Notification Center alerts when there are new errors.

 **Note however that when working on local (non-hosted) files there is no fixed position for the Import.log file, so these events are not monitored.**